 It's worse than hypocrisy.

-It's it's it it's it's hypocrisy at the very least.
+It's hypocrisy at the very least.

-The guy goes out, threatens Supreme Court, you don't dare overturn laws passed by the elected representatives of people, but he does it himself.
+You don't dare overturn laws passed by the elected representatives of people, but he does it himself.

 Amen.

-Uh, because he can do what he wants.
+Yeah, because he can do what he wants.

-He He just took something that was the result of the democratic process and just zeroed it out.
+He just took something that was the result of the democratic process and just zeroed it out, using what he thinks is the power he has as president of the United States.

-And I think it's you know, for people who are still on the fence for these uh for the independents or trying to figure out which way to go in this.
+And I think it's, you know, for people who are still on the fence, for the independents who are trying to figure out which way to go in this, I think this kind of information is worthwhile for them to know, which is why I dig it out and trumpet it.

-I gotta go, though.
+I got to go, though.

 Kate, always great to hear from you.

-Thank much.
+Thank you much.

-Open line Friday continues when we get back here on the EIB network.
+Open Line Friday continues when we get back here on the EIB network.

 Obama's tax increase on the rich could slow economic growth by one percentage point.